-How to fundraise tips brought to you by...
+Fundraising Tips brought to you by...

 Post your effort, raise 46% more

-Create a Facebook Group
+Create a Facebook Group, raise 67% more

-Photos, Updates and Thank You's
+Photos, Updates and Thank Yous

 · Sending Thank You emails increases the average amount raised by an incredible 80% and the average number of donations by 147%.
-And if you do all of these, the results speak for themselves: a +264% increase in average amount raised and +350% in average number of donations!
+And if you do all of these, the results speak for themselves: a 264% increase in the average amount raised and 350% increase in the average number of donations!

 Share Impact Content